Philip J. Klass: UFO research

 Klass was willing to argue for his opinions wherever he perceived a challenge.
 In February 1975 he called the editor of the FBI Law Enforcement Bulletin and "in strong terms laced with sarcasm he derided our publication of the article by J. Allen Hynek, 'The UFO Mystery'".
 Klass accused the FBI of perpetuating a hoax in the form of extraterrestrial UFOs and referred to Hynek as a fraud.
 The editor explained to Klass that at no point did Hynek say that UFOs were extraterrestrial in origin, and that UFOs present a unique problem for law enforcement as they are often the first people called when a UFO is spotted.
 The editor also defended Hynek as a "widely respected scientist... affiliated with a leading university", to which Klass replied, "He won't be for long!"
 Klass followed up with a letter to the LEB offering a rebuttal article, but the offer was declined.

 In 1987, Klass first saw the Majestic 12 documents.
 These were a set of documents "discovered" by ufologist Bill Moore and his associate, television producer Jaime Shandera.
 The documents appeared to prove a government cover-up of an alien crash at Roswell, New Mexico, in 1947.
 Klass immediately doubted the authenticity of the documents and set about trying to prove his suspicions.
 Klass was able to raise numerous questions about each document, but after several months he realized that only the government was in a position to debunk them.
 In late 1987 Klass wrote to the FBI to inform them that Moore was distributing what appeared to be top secret documents.
 This prompted a lengthy investigation, but definitive proof was never forthcoming from that investigation.
 In the end the consensus sided with Klass, with Friedman being the only central figure in the controversy to maintain the documents' authenticity.
 Klass did find then-classified documents that failed to mention anything about aliens.

-In Gary Posner's 1999 interview, Klass explained his views on UFOs: "As I turn 80, my fondest hope is that a genuine ET craft will land on our back patio and that I will be abducted.
+In Gary P. Posner's 1999 interview, Klass explained his views on UFOs: "As I turn 80, my fondest hope is that a genuine ET craft will land on our back patio and that I will be abducted.
 Hopefully, with the ETs' advanced technology and knowledge, they will be able to cure my spinal and walking problems and the damage to my vocal cord.
 Of course, I would have to pay Stanton Friedman $10,000—based on my long-standing wager that UFOs will never be proven real—but I would expect to become wealthy from the royalties of a new book titled Why Me, ET?
 And instead of spending many hours each week 'debunking' UFOs, I'll finally have time to watch some TV, go to the movies, and perhaps get to read a few non-UFO books for enjoyment."